-While maybe not something you routinely think about, having good circulation is a key component of health as we age, as it’s the result of other beneficial health factors such as maintaining a healthy weight and being free of conditions like diabetes.
+While maybe not something you routinely think about, having good circulation is a key component of health as we age, as it’s the result of other beneficial health factors such as maintaining a healthy weight.

 The circulatory system is made up of muscles (including the heart) and miles of blood vessels that transport blood to all areas of the body.
 When circulation is poor, your body’s cells are not getting the nutrients and oxygen they need to function at an optimal level.
 Poor circulation can have many negative health impacts that range from pain and discomfort to fatigue and memory loss.